Charlie Nearburg: Spirit of Rett

-On September 21, 2010 the Spirit of Rett made two phenomenal speed runs.
+On September 21, 2010, the Spirit of Rett made two high-speed runs.
 The first run averaged 417 MPH with an exit speed of 422.6.
 The return run, made under more difficult track conditions, averaged 411.7 MPH with a top speed of 417.65.
 The average speed of approximately 414.4 MPH exceeded the 45 year old Summers brothers’ Goldenrod record.
 The “Spirit of Rett” now has one of the fastest single engine car record in history.